Priyansh-Jajoo/Canadian-GDP-analysis-python/README.md

 ## Project Overview

-This project provides a comprehensive, end-to-end analysis of the Canadian economy using over 60 years of quarterly data.
-The goal was to build a robust data pipeline in Python to clean, analyze, and model key macroeconomic indicators.
-The analysis uncovers the primary drivers of consumer spending, develops a high-performance time-series model to forecast future GDP, and calculates key economic metrics like the Marginal Propensity to Consume (MPC) and the Okun's Law coefficient.
+This repository contains a comprehensive, end-to-end data science pipeline for analyzing and forecasting key Canadian macroeconomic indicators using over 60 years of quarterly data.
+The primary goal is to demonstrate a rigorous workflow in Python for time-series analysis, feature engineering, and predictive modeling.

+The project involves cleaning and structuring a longitudinal dataset, performing exploratory data analysis, and systematically comparing multiple forecasting models (Naive, Exponential Smoothing, ARIMA) to identify the optimal approach.
+Additionally, it employs regression models to determine the statistical drivers of key economic variables.

 The project demonstrates a full data science workflow, from data sourcing and cleaning to advanced modeling and interpretation of results.